wgreene23/GearCode/README.md

 - Weight

 # Assumptions
-- m_b
+- Gears are made of typical commercial quality
 - Surface Condition Factor, C_f, assumed to be 1
 - Hardness Ratio Factor, C_h, assumed to be 1 (Gear and Pinion assumed to be same material)
-- Temperature Factor, K_t, assumed to be 1 (Operating at room temp)
+- Temperature Factor, K_t, assumed to be 1 (Operating at room temperature)
 - Stress Cycle Factors depend on the life of the gears, which is assumed be be greater than 10^7 cylces (1 rev = 1 cycle)

+# Limitations
+- The Gear and Pinion are of the same material
+-